dock108/bet-grades-dashboard/README.md

 ## Grading System

 Bets are graded on a scale from A (best) to F (worst):
-- A: Exceptional Value
+- A: Exceptional
-- B: Strong Value
+- B: Strong
-- C: Fair Value
+- C: Fair
-- D: Weak Value
+- D: Weak
-- F: Poor Value
+- F: Poor

 The grading system incorporates:
-1. Current Expected Value (55% weight)
+1. Current Expected Value (EV%)
-2. EV Change from Initial Odds
-3. Bayesian Confidence Score
+2. Win Probability
+3. Market Implied Probability
 4. Time Until Event

-Bayesian confidence is calculated using:
+5. Trend indicators (EV and odds changes)

+The dashboard uses trend indicators to show how odds and EV have changed since the bet was first seen:
+- Green arrows (↑) indicate improving conditions
+- Red arrows (↓) indicate worsening conditions
+- Grey hyphen (-) indicates no significant change

+The Initial Details section of each bet card provides historical context by showing:
-- EV changes since the bet was first seen
+- Initial EV - the EV% when the bet was first discovered
-- Time remaining until the event starts
-- Asymmetric weighting for EV improvements vs declines
+- Initial Odds - the opening odds offered by the sportsbook
+- First seen - when the betting opportunity was first identified

 See the Explainer page for more details on the grading methodology.